sunfounder/pico-2w-kit/docs/source/pyproject/py_fade.rst

 2.3 Fading LED
 ========================

-In this lesson, we'll learn how to control the brightness of an LED using Pulse Width Modulation (PWM) on the Raspberry Pi Pico 2w.
-This is a fundamental technique in electronics that allows us to control devices like LEDs and motors with varying intensities.
+In this lesson, we'll learn how to control the brightness of an LED using Pulse Width Modulation (PWM) on the Raspberry Pi Pico 2 W. This is a fundamental technique in electronics that allows us to control devices like LEDs and motors with varying intensities.

 **What is PWM?**